Abracadabra (Lady Gaga song)

 "Abracadabra" is a song recorded by American singer-songwriter Lady Gaga for her studio album, Mayhem (2025).
 It was written and produced by Gaga, Andrew Watt, and Cirkut, with additional songwriting credits to members of Siouxsie and the Banshees, as it incorporates elements from their 1981 single "Spellbound".
-Musically, it is a dance-pop, synth-pop, and electropop track whose lyrics, according to Gaga, reflect on facing life's challenges and finding a sense of magic in them.
-The song was released through Interscope Records on February 3, 2025, as the album's second single.
+Musically, it is a dance, dance-pop, electropop, synth-pop, and acid techno track with electronic, industrial, house, and psychedelic influences.
+The song's lyrics, according to Gaga, reflect on facing life's challenges and finding a sense of magic in them.
+"Abracadabra" was released through Interscope Records on February 3, 2025, as the album's second single.

-The track received critical acclaim, with reviewers praising its production, rhythm, songwriting and chorus, which were described as "catchy", "brilliant", and "energetic".
-Commercially, it charted at number one in Lithuania and within the top ten in Austria, Brazil, Croatia, the Czech Republic, Finland, Germany, Hungary, Ireland, Luxembourg, the Netherlands, Norway, Portugal, Singapore, Slovakia, Sweden, Slovakia, Sweden, Switzerland, the United Kingdom, and the Billboard Global 200.
-"Abracadabra" also reached the top twenty in Australia, Belgium, Canada, Costa Rica, France, Iceland, New Zealand, the Philippines, Taiwan, the United Arab Emirates, and the United States.
+An accompanying music video, co-directed by Gaga, Parris Goebel, and Bethany Vargas, depicts a dance battle between two contrasting personas of the singer and premiered on February 3, following a teaser which aired during a commercial break at the 67th Annual Grammy Awards.
+Critics praised its theatrical style and cinematography, drawing favorable comparisons to her earlier work.
+Gaga performed "Abracadabra" on Saturday Night Live, The Howard Stern Show, the MTV Video Music Awards 2025 and the 2026 Grammy Awards.
+She also sang it as part of the opening act for some concerts promoting Mayhem, including during the Mayhem Ball tour, and incorporated a remix of the track by French producer Gesaffelstein as a show interlude, which was released on digital platforms.
+Gaga also performed a reimagined version of the song for Mayhem Requiem.

-An accompanying music video, co-directed by Gaga, Parris Goebel, and Bethany Vargas, depicts a dance battle between two contrasting personas of the singer and premiered on February 3, following a teaser aired during a commercial break at the 67th Annual Grammy Awards.
-Critics praised its theatrical style and cinematography, drawing favorable comparisons to some of Gaga's earlier work.
-Gaga performed "Abracadabra" on Saturday Night Live, The Howard Stern Show and the MTV Video Music Awards 2025.
-She also sang it as part of the opening act for several concerts promoting Mayhem, including during The Mayhem Ball tour, and incorporated a remix of the track by French producer Gesaffelstein as a show interlude, which was released on digital platforms.
-"Abracadabra" has received four nominations for the upcoming 68th Annual Grammy Awards, including Record and Song of the Year.
+"Abracadabra" received critical acclaim, with reviewers praising its production, rhythm, songwriting and chorus, and various critics ranked it among the best songs of 2025.
+Commercially, the song topped the charts in Hungary and Lithuania, while reaching the top ten in Austria, Brazil, Croatia, Finland, Germany, Ireland, Luxembourg, the Netherlands, Norway, Portugal, Singapore, Sweden, Switzerland, the United Kingdom, and on the Billboard Global 200.
+"Abracadabra" also charted within the top twenty in Australia, Belgium, Canada, Costa Rica, France, New Zealand, the Philippines, Taiwan, the United Arab Emirates, and the United States.
+It also received diamond certifications in Brazil and France as well as platinum certifications in Australia, Austria, Belgium, Canada, the Czech Republic, Greece, New Zealand, Poland, Portugal, Slovakia, and the United Kingdom.
+At the 68th Annual Grammy Awards, "Abracadabra" was nominated for Record of the Year, Song of the Year, Best Dance Pop Recording, and—for its Gesaffelstein remix—Best Remixed Recording, Non-Classical, winning the latter two.